TUM-DAML/seml/examples/README.md

 ### `seml` block
 The `seml` block is required for every experiment.
 It has to contain the following values:
-   - `executable`: Name of the Python script containing the experiment Optionally, it can contain
+   - `executable`: Name of the Python script containing the experiment.
+The path should preferably be given relative to the `project_root_dir`.
+Alternatively, you can define it relative to the config file.
+Optionally, it can contain
    - `name`: Prefix for output file and Slurm job name.
 Default: Collection name
    - `output_dir`: Directory to store log files in.
 Default: Current directory